Why Review Safety Policy & Objectives in Aviation SMS Programs?

-In the case of your airline or airport having a safety committee, it is recommended that the "Accountable Executive" acts as the chairman.
-Going one step further, it is a best practice that accountable executives chair all safety meetings.
+In the case of your airline or airport having a safety committee, it is recommended that the "Account Executive" acts as the chairman.
+Going one step further, it is a best practice that account executives chair all safety meetings.
 This demonstrates top management commitment and sends a very strong message and example to the other managers.

 Coordination of Emergency Response Planning

 As a part of Safety Policy and Objectives, airlines and airports need to ensure that an emergency response plan (ERP) has been: